mahdaen/grunt-export/README.md

 ```

 ## Release History
+* 2015-03-05        v0.5.0      "Fixing namespace and add return variables as object for imports.module()"
 * 2015-03-05        v0.4.1      "Fixing source-map sources url mistake."
 * 2015-03-05        v0.4.0      "Adding support to import scripts by call it inside a module."
 * 2015-03-05        v0.3.1      "Fixing namespace conflict when using null-extension."